 Now all that was needed was a means of providing courses in which writing was emphasized and discussed.
-The English writing courses were already over subscribed-we turned away two students for every one we placed.
-Besides, the department did not want to increase its composition offerings for fear of disrupting the departmental balance between composition a literature.
-In short, it was clear that we needed a writing curriculum program.
+The English department writing courses were already oversubscribed-we turned away two students for every one we placed.
+Besides, the department did not want to increase its composition offerings for fear of disrupting the departmental balance between composition and literature.
+In short, it was clear that we needed a writing across the curriculum program.
 It was also clear that faculty outside the English department did not feel it was their responsibility to teach writing.